aframevr/aframe/docs/components/cursor.md

 and pressed in order to provide `mousedown`, `mouseup`, `mouseenter`, `mouseleave`, and `click` events.
 We use the name `mouse` to mimic traditional web development for now.
-Under the hood, the cursor component uses the `raycaster-intersected` and `raycaster-intersected-cleared` events, capturing the closest visible intersected entity.
+Under the hood, the cursor component uses the `raycaster-intersection` and `raycaster-intersection-cleared` events, capturing the closest visible intersected entity.

 By default, the cursor is configured to be used in a gaze-based mode and will